 This loads a file that contains a number of definitions that set up how the document as a whole is going to look.
 A common choice is the article class.
-Every LATEX file must start with a \documentclass command.
-In Math 215, we'll use a custom document class, math215, that you can download from the course web page.
-Note that the \character has a special meaning, and is used to start the name of a command (in this case the documentclass command).
+Every LAT{EX} file must start with a \documentclass command.
+I have provided a custom document class, homework, that you can download from the course web page, but its use is not mandatory.
+Note that the \ character has a special meaning, and is used to start the name of a command (in this case the documentclass command).